 Assuming you want to avoid a huge drop-off in your performance while riding in the heat, you'll need to be able to deal well with conditions.

-In contrast, if you live in the north of Canada, where temperatures reach 30C (86F) a couple of times a year, your approach should be completely different because you'll need an 'adaptation protocol'.
+In contrast, if you live in the north of Canada, where temperatures reach 30ºC (86ºF) a couple of times a year, your approach should be completely different because you'll need an 'adaptation protocol' to perform in the heat.

 The adaptation protocol

-A factor to consider when planning an adaptation protocol is your actual fitness.
+A factor to consider when planning an adaptation protocol is your actual fitness and your recent training history.
 With good aerobic fitness, core temperatures are lower in normal conditions and heat can be dissipated more efficiently.

-On the other hand, if you're new to the sport, a little unfit following a long winter, or maybe you’re a sprinter who doesn't have a very good aerobic fitness, you’ll need to focus more on the heat training in order to have a greater ability to dissipate heat.
+On the other hand, if you're new to the sport, coming out of the off-season, or a long winter, or maybe you’re a sprinter who doesn't have very good aerobic fitness, to get the most out of any heat training you’ll need to focus on a 3-4 week aerobic training block.

-When adapting to heat, core temperature decreases, plasma volume increases and you start sweating earlier, which leads to greater cooling capacity.
+A plethora of adaptions occur when adapting to heat, some primary adaptions are: your core temperature decreases, blood plasma volume increases, you start sweating sooner and at a faster rate after starting exercise and your maximum sweat output increases, which leads to greater cooling capacity.

 In order to choose your protocol, consider two factors: what kind of protocol do you follow and how long do you follow it?